mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 This process continues until "convergence".

 In other words, Gibbs sampling involves ordering the parameters and sampling from the conditional distribution for each parameter given the current value of all the other parameters and repeatedly cycling through this updating process.
 Each "loop" through these steps is called an "iteration" of the Gibbs sampler, and when a new sampled value of a parameter is obtained, it is called an "updated" value.

+The main advantage of Gibbs sampling is that we do not need to tune the proposal distribution (like we need with Accept-Reject algorithm and we will do with Metropolis-Hastings algorithm below).
+Most of the time, it is easy to evaluate the conditional distributions.
+Conditionals may be conjugate and we can sample from them exactly.

+Disadvantages of Gibbs Sampling:
+1. We need to be able to derive conditional probability distributions.
+2. We need to be able to draw random samples from contitional probability distributions.
+Where it is difficult to sample from a conditional distribution, we can sample using a Metropolis-Hastings algorithm instead - this is known as Metropolis within Gibbs.
+3. It can be very slow if parameters are corelated because you cannot take "diagonal" steps.

 For example, let's consider a bivariate normal posterior distribution such that: